 Monarch butterflies (Danaus plexippus) are perhaps the single best-studied example of a toxin-sequestering animal.
 Monarch larvae feed on milkweeds (Apocynaceae: Asclepiadoideae) and incorporate toxic cardiac glycosides (cardenolides) from these hosts that remain in their tissue throughout development (Brower et al. 1967, Reichstein et al. 1968, Roeske et al. 1976).
 The toxicity of monarchs and other Danaine butterflies has been the subject of intense speculation and research dating back to the late 1800s (Trimen 1887; Poulton 1914; Reichstein et al. 1968; Agrawal 2017), and the physiological and biochemical basis of this behavior has been studied in considerable detail (Duffey 1980; Seiber et al. 1980; Frick and Wink 1995; Agrawal et al. 2021).
-Cardenolide sequestration in monarchs is thought to reflect a combination of passive and active processes: nonpolar cardenolides passively diffuse across the membrane of the monarch midgut, while active transport is likely required for transmembrane movement of polar cardenolides and subsequent deposition in storage tissues (Frick and Wink 1995; Agrawal et al. 2012; Groen et al. 2017).
 Cardenolides sequestered by monarchs confer protection against bird predators, as demonstrated in the iconic series of experiments by Lincoln Brower and colleagues (Brower et al. 1968; Brower et al. 1972; Brower and Moffitt 1974) and the associated image of a vomiting blue jay.
-Sequestered cardenolides also deter invertebrate predators (Rayor et al. 2004) and parasitoids (Stenoien et al. 2019), and high-cardenolide diets are likewise associated with resistance to the protozoan parasite Ophryocystis elektroscirrha (de Roode et al. 2008; Sternberg et al. 2012; Gowler et al. 2015).
+Sequestered cardenolides also deter invertebrate predators (Rayor et al. 2004) and parasitoids (Stenoien et al. 2019).

 Early studies of sequestration in monarchs focused on characterizing differences in the amount and composition of cardenolides across a variety of milkweed species (Brower et al. 1982; Brower et al. 1984; Malcolm and Brower 1989), partly with the goal of informing studies that used “cardenolide fingerprinting” to identify the natal origins of migratory monarchs (Seiber et al. 1986; Malcolm et al. 1989; Dockx et al. 2004).
 Results from these studies showed that sequestration is highly variable across milkweed species, with more than 20-fold variation in the amount of cardenolide sequestered (Malcolm and Brower 1989).
-Likewise, sequestration efficiency seems to be highest on milkweed species with low to intermediate levels of cardenolides, including common milkweed (Asclepias syriaca) (Malcolm and Brower 1989).
-More recently, phylogenetic comparative studies have placed monarchs’ ability to sequester cardenolides into a broader evolutionary context (Aardema et al. 2012; Zhen et al. 2012; Petschenka et al. 2013; Karageorgi et al. 2019).
+More recently, phylogenetic comparative studies have placed monarchs’ ability to sequester cardenolides into a broader evolutionary context (Aardema et al. 2012; Petschenka et al. 2013; Karageorgi et al. 2019).
 Monarchs are part of a relatively small clade of milkweed butterflies (Nymphalidae: Danaini) that sequester cardenolides, and the stepwise evolution of cardenolide target site insensitivity in monarchs appears to be a byproduct of selection for sequestration ability, rather than dietary specialization (Petschenka and Agrawal 2015).